Wimmics/IndeGx/scripts/watdiv_configuration_from_indexed_data/README.md

 # Generation of a WATdiv configuration file from statistics extracted from dataset descriptions

 This script generates a WATdiv configuration file from statistics extracted from dataset descriptions.
 The configuration will generate a dataset description that will be used to describe the dataset of a fictive shop in the setting of FedShop.
 Each shop will correspond to one dataset.
-Each dataset will be described by a description containing information about the shop in the same proportion as the descriptions found in online datasets.
+Each dataset will be described by a description containing information about the shop with properties appearing in the same proportion as the descriptions found in online datasets.

 ## Limitations set on the dataset description
 The classes and properties will be limited to those that are both: